alex-netkachov/pwd/README.md

 - `.clear` clears the console.
 - `.export path` writes the encrypted password files to a single HTML file.

-Also see a list of readline commands: https://github.com/tonerdo/readline

 ## Using on other devices

 Export your password files to HTML and open them with browser as follows: